otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-styling.md

   const [isMounted, setIsMounted] = useState(false);

   useEffect(() => {
-    setIsMounted(true); // Check if component has mounted, then apply styles });
+    setIsMounted(true); // Ensures that the button is only rendered after the component has mounted });

   return (